dgkim5360/dgkim5360.github.io/_posts/2017-09-27-basics-of-python-coroutines.md

 10 girls averaging 42.04kg
 10 girls averaging 1.43m
 ```

-Here is the end of the summary.
+Here is the end of the basic summary.
 Much more comprehensive examples can be found in the references.
-The taxi simulation in Fluent Python is easy to follow and DaBeaz includes comprehensive examples dealing with coroutines but no help of `yield from` (slides made in 2009).
+The taxi simulation in Fluent Python is relatively easy to follow and DaBeaz includes comprehensive examples dealing with coroutines but no help of `yield from` (slides made in 2009, but Python 3.4 released in 2014).
 We actually see that "delegating subgenerators" gets complicated without the power of `yield from`.